 - What is Your Desired Roof Appearance?
 If you like the look of a standing or vertical seam, a classic standing seam roof is a beautiful and modern option.
 If you’d prefer your home to carry the look of tile, slate, shale, or asphalt shingles – one of the stamped or granular coated panels are the best choice.

 - How Long Do You Want Your Roof to Last?
 Of course, we all want our roofs to last forever.
-All types of metal roofing carry longevity that will outlast even the best asphalt shingles.
+All metal roofing carry longevity that will outlast even the best asphalt shingles.
 However, some types of metal roofing may last longer than others – and the warranty may differ between manufacturers.

 - Is Your Roof Near the Coast?
-If your roof is near the coast, you’ll want to choose one of the types of metal roofing that can withstand high winds and is not susceptible to rust or corrosion from the saltwater over time.
+If your roof is near the coast, you’ll want to choose one of these metal roofs that can withstand high winds and is not susceptible to rust or corrosion from the saltwater over time.